HardlyDifficult/Tutorials/Chapter3.md

  - Create a prefab for 'FlyGuy' and delete the GameObject.
  - Add Spawner to the door and assign FlyGuy as the thing to spawn.
+ - Change the initial wait time to 10.

 </details>